 In spring manufacturing, success is often measured in thousandths of an inch.
 For purchasing agents and engineers, understanding spring tolerances isn’t just a technical detail—it’s a critical factor that directly impacts product performance, reliability, and long-term cost.

-Whether you’re sourcing compression, extension, or torsion springs, tight and consistent tolerances ensure that every component performs exactly as intended.
-Even the smallest deviation can lead to inconsistent force output, premature wear, or complete system failure.
-Let’s take a closer look at defining spring tolerances and why they matter.
+Whether you’re sourcing compression, extension, or torsion springs, consistent tolerances ensure that every component performs exactly as intended.
+Deviation can lead to inconsistent force output, premature wear, or complete system failure.
+But there is so much to consider when determining tolerance for any design.
+Let’s start with the basics.

 What Are Spring Tolerances?